 Recording of a 90-minute premium CLE/CPE video webinar with Q&A

 The CLE/CPE course will review the tax issues involved with structuring purchase agreements for partnership or LLC interests.
-The panel will address allocation of income gains and losses, allocation of the purchase price, payment terms in the purchase agreement, and the impact of current tax law and recent regulations, as well as discuss tax considerations from both the buy and sell sides.
+The panelist will address allocation of income gains and losses, allocation of the purchase price, payment terms in the purchase agreement, and the impact of current tax law and recent regulations, as well as discuss tax considerations from both the buy and sell sides.

-- Asset vs. Equity Sale
+- Asset vs. equity sale